pape1412/airbnb/README.md

 * How much money can you make with Airbnb apartment in Berlin?
 * What factors influence the income of an Airbnb apartment in Berlin?

+While answering the questions above I tried to stick to the CRISP-DM process.

 ## Files
-The following notebooks were used throughout the analysis of the data set:
+The following notebooks from the _notebooks_ folder were used throughout the analysis of the data set:
 ```
 - q1_airbnb_popularity.ipynb
 - q2_airbnb_income.ipynb